-7.1 A daily or pre-trip inspection shall be made on vehicles before operation to detect any obvious safety hazards or fleet deficiencies.
+7.1 A Monthly Vehicle Inspection shall be made on vehicles before operation to detect any obvious safety hazards or fleet deficiencies.
 Employees are required to conduct these inspections prior to driving.
-When approaching vehicles, for example, drivers should take the time to notice the area around the vehicle.
+When approaching vehicles, for example, drivers should take time to notice the area around the vehicle.
+See Appendix E for a copy of the Monthly Inspection Form.
+This form must be turned in to the Elected Official/Department Head or their designee to be approved and maintained for audit purposes.